Subcoloring

 A non-optimal subcoloring with four colors.
 Merging the red and blue colors, and the green and yellow colors, produces a subcoloring with only two colors.

 In graph theory, a subcoloring is an assignment of colors to a graph's vertices such that each color class induces a vertex disjoint union of cliques.
 That is, each color class should form a cluster graph.

-The subchromatic number χ_{S}(G) of a graph G is the fewest colors needed in any subcoloring of G.
+The subchromatic number $\chi_S(G)$ of a graph $G$ is the fewest colors needed in any subcoloring of $G$.

-Subcoloring and subchromatic number were introduced by Albertson, Jamison, Hedetniemi & Locke (1989).
+Subcoloring and subchromatic number were introduced by Michael O. Albertson, Robert E. Jamison, Stephen T. Hedetniemi, and Stephen C. Locke in 1989.

 Every proper coloring and cocoloring of a graph are also subcolorings, so the subchromatic number of any graph is at most equal to the cochromatic number, which is at most equal to the chromatic number.